maddiewaldie/COEN-174-Project/backend/README.md

 {
 	"type": "update_account",
 	"params": {
-		"id": INT,
+		"account_id": INT,
-		OPTIONAL "name": STRING,
+		OPTIONAL "username": STRING,
 		OPTIONAL "password": STRING
 	}
 }
 ```

-- Update the account of the user identified by id = value of field `id`
+- Update the account of the user identified by account_id = value of field `account_id`
-	- Update this user's username to the value of field `name`
+	- Update this user's username to the value of field `username`
 	- Update this user's password to the value of field `password`

 ### `update_task`